-As one of Florida’s smallest state agencies, the Department of Elder Affairs has to use innovative and cost-effective methods to serve one of the state’s largest populations.
-With the help of more than 40,000 volunteers, the Department and the aging services networks foster an environment where seniors can thrive, grow, and engage in civic opportunities in their community.
+As one of Florida’s smallest state agencies, volunteerism is a large component to services provided by the Department of Elder Affairs.
+With the help of our volunteers, the Department and the aging services networks foster an environment where seniors can thrive, grow, and engage in civic opportunities in their community.
 Through its dedicated corps of volunteers, the Department can be a perfect fit for anyone with a passion for advocacy and helping seniors.

 DOEA Volunteer Programs